is a high-performance, open-source knowledge-base (KB) system intended for

 problems, their symptoms, and their causes.

-hardware/software installations face a serious problem in configuring these
+installations face a serious problem in configuring these systems correctly,

-systems correctly, recognizing vulnerabilities and attacks, and diagnosing
+recognizing vulnerabilities and attacks, and diagnosing and repairing

-step in managing this complexity is to create a symbolic description of the
+this complexity is to create a symbolic description of the installation: its

-installation: its components, tasks, personnel and permissions, and the
+components, tasks, personnel and permissions, and the external

 databases: Suppose two companies merge.
 Company A has a database of employees, but it does not cover